yochaigal/cairn/wip/2e/forest-seeds.md

 - Can communicate telepathically with anyone holding the crystal.
   - Will plead for anyone to destroy the crystal (a good whack with something hard will do it).
-  - In exchange for his freedom he will reveal [*insert hint to undoing the weather/disease*]
+  - In exchange for his freedom he will give the party a black feather, telling them that with it they can enter the Anglwyst's Chicken Hut at **4**.

-### 3 - Dormin's Cabin
+### 3 - Sweeney's Cabin

 **Shelter**: _Hermit's Cabin_, _Presents A Ready Meal_

 A wooden **cabin** sits atop a small hill, heavy furs in place of a **door**.
 Small **logs** are arranged in rows on the West side of the building, and a tall **rack** is installed on the East wall.

-- **Cabin**: There is a 3-in-6 chance that Dormin is here.
+- **Cabin**: There is a 3-in-6 chance that Sweeney is here.
 Otherwise, he is out hunting.
 - **Door**: A ring of white dust is sprinkled across the doorway.
-  - If the dust is disturbed in any way, Dormin will know and make his way to the cabin.
+  - If the dust is disturbed in any way, Sweeney will know and make his way to the cabin.
 - **Logs**: Arranged in rows of four by four.
   - A stained outline of an animal (bear, rabbit, beaver, etc.) is drawn on each.
   - A drop of white is painted on the rabbit.
 It looks new.